sagar1025/LambdaTranslations/README.md

 # Translate Dynamic and Static data using AWS Lambda.
-Dynamically translate data using AWS Lambda.
+Dynamically translate text into any language on the fly using AWS Lambda.
 This repo sets up the lambda function that will generate and store the translations.

 This uses `Zappa` and `Python`